 second.

 Thanks for your last Triggernometry interview.
-It really was the best breakdown I have ever heard.
+It really was the best Syria breakdown I have ever heard.

-A vast number of mainstream center-liberal Jews, throughout the west, hate Bibi and were fervently and publicly opposed to Israel's conduct of this war during the last two years.
-I'm honestly not sure how mainstream this view is in Israel but it is clear that many far left Jews in Israel agree.
-But I have yet to hear an articulate vision for what they believe Israel and the IDF should have done.
-If you have not already discussed this in the interview can you summarize any such visions that were widely promoted?
+From all the centrist liberals who love and support Israel, but who hate Bibi and were opposed to every step of this war, I have yet to hear an articulate vision for what they believe Israel and the IDF should have done.
+If you have not already discussed this in the interview can you summarize any clear visions that were widely promoted inside or outside Israel?
+I am afraid that this question will continue to matter--possibly more than ever--as we move into the next legs of this irreversible path.

 What will the role be for the UN in supporting the peace deal?
 Will they be effective in enabling any peace keeping missions required during this period, given their track record?